Advanced-Computer-Lab-2022/Tasks/README.md

 * Make sure that you have **Postman** installed.
 * Clone the repository to your laptop.
 * Make sure that the server is running with all installations.

+### In case of any missing libraries.
+- please fix and install everything before coming.
+Check the package-lock.json to see what you are missing. or you can just type in terminal to install all missing packages:
+    ```
+    npm install

+    ```
 # Testing
 ### - After Cloning the repo, open the source directory.
 ```